jnd18/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-First we will load all the packages we will use.
-Then we will unzip and import the data.
-The way interval works is strange, so we will introduce some additional variables to keep track of time.
+First we load the the packages we need to perform the later analyses.

 ```r